-So begins a newly-produced DVD now screening in Elverhøj’s Solvang Room and available in the Museum Store for $15.
+So begins a DVD screening in Elverhøj’s Solvang Room and available in the Museum Store for $15.
 Entitled Solvang, Danish Colony in California, it tells the fascinating history of a little town that grew into an internationally-known tourist destination.

 The historic building and carefully manicured cottage gardens provide a beautiful backdrop for intimate weddings.
 The garden with its abundant year-round blooms and corner gazebo creates a lovely setting for any wedding party.
 The bell in its stately tower can chime, marking the presentation of the newly married couple.